ldong/VirtualEnv/README.md

 # VirtualEnv

-This is a list of virtual environment that can be used for various of languages, pull request are welcome.
+This is a list of virtual environments that can be used for various languages, pull request are welcomed.

 ## Python